MarkBroerkens/CarND-Vehicle-Detection/README.md

 Here's a [link to my video result](./output_images/L_project_video.mp4)

-#### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+In order to reduce the false positives leverage I included detections of vehicles in previous frames (see [hotspots.py](https://github.com/MarkBroerkens/CarND-Vehicle-Detection/blob/master/hotspots.py), `draw_labeled_bboxes_with_history()`)

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example showing results and the intermediate work product of a sequence of frames in the project video.:

-### Here are 8 frames and their corresponding heatmaps:

 ![alt text][readme_videoprocess1]
 ![alt text][readme_videoprocess2]